-- 40. Treatment, threshing or processing of GM seed or experimentation or analysis with the GMOs may only be undertaken within: - (a) a Planting Area before Cleaning; or - (b) the innermost 10 metres of the Monitoring Zone before Cleaning; or - (c) a facility approved in writing by the Regulator.
+- 40. Treatment, threshing or processing of GM seed or experimentation or analysis with the GMOs may only be undertaken within: - (a) a Planting Area before Cleaning; or - (b) a Pollen Trap before Cleaning; or - (c) the innermost 10 m of a Monitoring Zone before Cleaning; or - (d) a facility approved in writing by the Regulator.